METEORITE SAMPLES,

 MINTAGE: 300

 This medal features a piece of meteorite from the find near Canyon Diablo Arizona in 1891.
-It created Meteor Crator at Canyon Diablo Flagstaff, impacting the earth some time between 20,000 and 40,000 years ago.
+It created Meteor Crater at Canyon Diablo Flagstaff, impacting the earth some time between 20,000 and 40,000 years ago.
 No one is sure just how big it was but 30 tons of meteorite have been recovered and it has been estimated at over 253 tons in mass before impact.

 The medal was issued in 2007 to commemorate the life and work of Harvey Nininger, the scientist who brought meteoritics to the mainstream.